Get home buying right the first time

 Apply for the Loan

-The mortgage loan application asks for detailed information about you, a co-applicant (if applicable) and the property you wish to buy.
+The mortgage application asks for detailed information about you, a co-applicant (if applicable) and the property you wish to buy.

 - Applicant Information: Your name, address, and other pertinent information.